Overall Score 5.7 Represents average audio ecosystem compatibility score.

 equal to that of the Jabra Elite 5

-Since its the highest quality codec that any Bluetooth-supporting Apple product supports, the Jabra Elite 5 will work fine with your MacBook.
+Since its the highest quality codec that any Bluetooth-supporting Apple product supports, the Jabra Elite 5 will work fine with your iPad.
 If you intend on using these with Android , ensure that they also support aptX HD, LDAC, or LHDC as well.

-Jabra Elite 5 have 6 microphones.
+The Jabra Elite 5 have 6 microphones.

-While the JBL Live Free 2 microphones are 6,
+The JBL Live Free 2 microphones are 6,

 equal to that of the Jabra Elite 5